andrew-jeremy/EduFirm/kafka_implementation.md

 - If you run the kafka producer again with the json file, the messages will add up to the previous messages, adding up the total messages produced.
 - Messages can be consumed multiple times until they are removed from the system.

-3280 entries from the json file

-# Observation
+# Observations

+There are 3280 exam entries from our firm.
+Exams are of different types and I listed a few of them here.
+1. Normal Forms and All That Jazz Master Class
+2. The Principles of Microservices
+3. Introduction to Big Data
+4. Learning Git
+5. Git Fundamentals for Web Developers

+Majority of exams have 4 questions; each with 4 multiple choices for True or False.

 # Next Step
-- I checked the json file, it has 114 key words, including:
+- I checked the json file, it has 114 key words (all levels), including:
   - keen_timestamp
   - max_attempts
   - started_at